Harry, Meghan arrive in Netherlands after Queen visit

 Harry and Meghan will attend an evening reception on Friday hosted by the city of The Hague and the Dutch defence ministry.

-The couple will take part in an all-terrain vehicle challenge on Saturday, before attending the opening ceremony where they will give a speech.
+The couple will attend the opening ceremony where they will give a speech.

+The paramedic, Yuliia Paievska, known as Taira, is "in danger of death now", a spokeswoman for the team told AFP.

+"She is the only woman on the team and was due to compete in archery and swimming," the team said in a statement.

-The Invictus Games, the first of which took place in London in September 2014, have been a recurrent theme in the couple's relationship.
+The Invictus Games, the first of which took place in London in September 2014, have been a recurrent theme in Harry and Meghan's relationship.

 It was during the 2017 games that the prince made his first public appearance with the American ex-actress.
 The following year, they were in Sydney, a few days after announcing she was pregnant.